siqad/siqad/docs/getting-started/installation.rst

 See the note at the top of the page regarding the lack of PoisSolver support in the pre-compiled binaries as well as possible remedies.

 Some of the bundled simulators require a Python interpreter (`official download page <https://www.python.org/downloads/>`_).
-Supported versions include Python 3.5 to 3.8.
-The following PyPI packages are also required:

-* matplotlib
-* numpy
-* scipy
-* pyside2

-which can be acquired via pip (`pip module installation guide <https://docs.python.org/3/installing/index.html>`_).
+Supported versions include Python 3.5 to 3.8. **Python 3.7 acquired from Windows Store doesn't seem to work** for us, but 3.8 seems to work.
+For now, we recommend sticking with acquiring Python from the official website.

+Additional packages that are needed by Python-based plugins are acquired automatically through ``pip`` and installed into virtual environments via ``venv`` such that they do not interfere with system Python packages.
+Both ``pip`` and ``venv`` come with a standard Python installation.

 Windows Subsystem for Linux